BrentGrammer/Docker-k8s-academind/NOTES/Kubernetes/Developing.md

 metadata:
   name: backend
 spec:
-  selector: # indicates which other resources are connected/controlled by this resrouce- select individual pods
+  selector: # indicates which other resources are connected/controlled by this resrouce- select individual pods: only matches by label so `matchLabels` is not needed here
     app: second-app # should match the labels in your metadata for the pods- these pods will be exposed by this service
   ports:
     - protocol: "TCP"